gaorlov/yakc/README.md

 ### Message Handler

 This is the bit of code that handles what to do with the messages once they are received.
-There are 2 stage to this process:
+There are 2 stages to this process:

 1. The message is parsed using *your* message parser(inherited from the `YAKC::Message` class) that does the parsing and validity checking.
 2. The parsed message payload is broadcast to the system.
-You can specify your own broadcaster, but by default the handler will use [Yeller](http://www.github.com/gaorlov/yeller).
+You can specify your own publisher, but by default the handler will use [Yeller](http://www.github.com/gaorlov/yeller).
+It will broadcast 2 messages: "topic::event", and "topic::*"

 To set it up: